OldGamesCracking/oldgamescracking.github.io/_games/spider_man.md

 ![CD-Check]({{site.url}}/assets/spider_man/cd_check.png)

 Now use the ages-old trick to locate the messagebox via 'Pause Debugger' + 'Run to user code' and then press the Ok button.
 You should break right after the messagebox.
-Look around, the check and the jump is right above:
+Look around, the check and the jump are right above:

 ![check]({{site.url}}/assets/spider_man/check.png)